Faletti's Hotel

-Faletti's Hotel is an old historical hotel in Lahore, Pakistan, which was opened in 1880 during the British Raj by an Italian, Giovanni Faletti.
-It was closed in the late 1990s for privatization and re-opened in June 2013 after undergoing refurbishment.
+Faletti's Hotel is a historical hotel in Lahore, Pakistan, which was opened in 1880 during the British Raj by an Italian, Giovanni Faletti.
+It was closed in the late 1990s for privatisation and re-opened in June 2013 after undergoing a major refurbishment.

 From its 1880 opening until the establishment of modern 5-star hotels in Pakistan in the 1970s, Faletti's was considered to be the most prestigious hotel in Pakistan.

 Location

 Faletti's is situated in Lahore, Pakistan's second largest city and the provincial capital of Pakistan's Punjab province.
 Lahore is also known as the cultural and literary capital of Pakistan.

 Faletti's is situated in a leafy triangular piece of land in the heart of downtown Lahore adjacent to the Provincial Assembly of the Punjab Building just off Lahore's famous and historical boulevard, "The Mall."
 This hotel is only 15 minutes drive from the Lahore Airport.

 It is bound by the following: